Imagine being a poet, possessed by a fairy-lover, who provides you with inspiration.

 Europe had already limped through a Black Plague.
 This latest scourge was dubbed the White Plague.

-By the time the bacteria was isolated in 1882, one out seven deaths was attributed to T.B.
+By the time the bacteria were isolated in 1882, one out seven deaths were attributed to T.B.

 John Keats died on February 23rd, 1821, at the age of 25.
 At the time, he was a critical and commercial failure.